-Similar to the Cocktail Kiwi in size, hairless too, but the fruits are droplet shaped and orange in skin and flesh colour.
+Actinidia polygama's fruits are droplet shaped with orange skin and flesh.
 Very rare.
-The fruit the size of a gooseberry, but completely hairless it can be consumed without peeling.
+The fruits are the size of a gooseberry, but completely hairless so can be consumed without peeling.
 By having sweetly fragranced flowers and a good autumn coloration (yellow) it adds an ornamental value to the plant.
-Male and female flowers are born on different plants, so both male and female must be planted together to have fruits (there are self-fertile varieties though but the main species is dioecious).
-The plants take 2-3 years to mature but from then on you can harvest your own kiwi.
+It is often a polygamous species, meaning that male and female fertile flowers appear on the same plant (hence the name "polygama"), ensuring pollination.
+Also, the opposite sex organs can appear on the same flower but these are mostly sterile.
+This is called cryptic dioecy.
+So it is not exactly monoecious but not strictly dioecious either.
+Having two plants still certainly helps if fruit is required.
+The Orange Kiwi takes 2-3 years to mature but from then on you can harvest your own kiwi.
 It is winter hardy, tolerating temperatures as low as -15 C. The plant develops shoots early in the spring that are sensitive to frost.
 However, they grow back once the frosts are gone.
 This species of kiwi is also an extremely vigorously growing vine, requiring a substantial supporting trellis.
 Despite the challenges, once one has sampled the fruit, kiwi growing seems well worth the trouble.
-We have fresh seedlings ready to dispatch - their sex is not yet known so you have better chances for both sexes to have 2-3 plants which you can easily propagate yourself by cuttings later, when you know their sex (you need to wait 1 or 2 years for that).

 Add that personal touch with our bespoke gift wrapping service and choose from one of our luxurious but also natural looking wrapping papers.
 You can choose from 3 different colours: cherry red, pine green or antique gold, including a matching ribbon.
 We will also enclose a card – suitable for the occasion - with your own personal message.
 Your gift will of course also include full growing instructions.

 Simply select the preferred gift wrap packaging option above, then add product to Cart.